CodosaurusLLC/CodosaurusLLC.github.io/clients.md

 who was adding features to
 the section of their Ruby on Rails portal used by coaches-->;

-- a major Internet infrastructure company that prefers not to be named publicly, but sorta rhymes with "very-fine"
-(not to be confused with the certificate business they had spun off)<!--, who was experimenting with moving storage from MySQL or PostgreSQL to Riak or some other such sharded system, for a Ruby on Rails system
+- a major Internet infrastructure company that prefers not to be named publicly<!--, who was experimenting with moving storage from MySQL or PostgreSQL to Riak or some other such sharded system, for a Ruby on Rails system